 Protections Against Harassment

-The employees are entitled to protection and respect of their privacy and due consideration for their dignity, including protection against harassment.
-The harassment for reasons of racial or ethnic origin, religion or belief, disability, age or sexual orientation employer or people working in the company is considered a breach of contract.
-The employer could face a constructive claim for dismissal via article 50, which basically would entitle the employee to the same amount as an unfair dismissal, if it brings to court serious evidence of the harassment activities by the employer.
+Employees are entitled to protection and respect of their privacy and due consideration for their dignity, including protection against harassment.
+Harassment for reasons of racial or ethnic origin, religion or belief, disability, age or sexual orientation employer or people working in the company is considered a breach of contract.
+The employer could face a constructive claim for dismissal, which basically would entitle the employee to the same amount as an unfair dismissal, if the employee brings to court serious evidence of the harassment activities by the employer.
 This claim can be complemented with an action for moral damages against the company.

 Employer’s Obligation to Provide Reasonable Accommodations

 Employers are required to take appropriate measures for adapting the workplace and accessibility of the company, depending on the needs of each specific situation, in order to enable people with disabilities access to employment, job progress and access to training, unless such measures would impose a disproportionate burden on the employer.
-To determine whether a charge is excessive the court will consider whether taken it is sufficiently remedied by measures, public grants or subsidies for people with disabilities.
+To determine whether a charge is excessive, the court will consider whether, if taken, it is sufficiently remedied by measures, public grants or subsidies for people with disabilities.
 Spanish regulations oblige companies with more than 50 employees to reserve a quota of 2% of their staff for disabled people.

 If an employee considers that the employment relationship has been extinguished by any discriminatory reason, he/she is entitled to judicially demand the protection of his or her labour rights.

 When the employer’s decision to terminate a contract includes some of the causes of discrimination prohibited by the Constitution or the law, or has occurred in violation of fundamental rights and public freedoms of workers, the termination decision will be deemed null and void, and the employee will be entitled to reinstatement and – whenever proven – to moral damages as well.